AaronMaYue/MY-Finding-Lane-Lines-on-the-Road/README.md

 # Finding Lane Lines on the Road
 ***
 In this project, I use Ipython and OpenCV to identify lane lines on the road and use some methods on a series of individual image, finally I apply on the video clips. the following several steps:

 - Pre-processing
 - Color Selection
 - Edge Detection
 - Lane Lines Extrapolate

+The Project
+---

+If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
+If not, you should install the starter kit to get started on this project.

 ## Pre-processing
 ### Import packages